alvarofrancomartins/alvarofrancomartins.github.io/content/post/corruption-networks/index.md

 ---
 title: Unveiling the hidden patterns of political corruption networks
-subtitle: Deep dive into the hidden patterns of worldwide corruption networks
+subtitle: A deep dive into the hidden patterns of worldwide corruption networks

 # Summary for listings and search engines
-summary: Deep dive into the hidden patterns of worldwide corruption networks
+summary: A deep dive into the hidden patterns of worldwide corruption networks

 # Link this post with a project
 projects: []